Transport Dependency: Optimal Transport Based Dependency Measures: Transport correlation

-To conclude, we want to mention another symmetric coefficient of association built on top of the transport dependency.
-Instead of dividing by the diameter of $\nu$ in \eqref{eq:transport-correlation}, we divide by the minimum of the diameters of $\nu$ and $\mu$.
+To conclude, we mention another symmetric coefficient of association which can be derived from the transport dependency.
+Instead of dividing by the diameter of $\nu$ in \eqref{eq:transport-correlation}, one can divide by the minimum of the diameters of $\nu$ and $\mu$.
 Setting $\alpha = 1$ in \eqref{eq:additive-costs-coefficients}, this results in the coefficient

-This coefficient has similar properties to the isometric transport correlation and even equals $\tc_*$ if the two diameters coincide.
-In general, however, it assumes its maximal value $1$ if $\gamma$ describes a 1-Lipschitz function from $X$ to $Y$ \emph{or} a 1-Lipschitz function from $Y$ to $X$.
-We call \eqref{eq:contracting-transport-correlation} the \emph{contracting transport correlation}, but will focus our subsequent work on the other coefficients established in this section.